AndyZou13/CPS125/README.md

 # First-year-C-programming
-Code from my first year Digital Computation and Programming  course at Ryerson
+Code from my first year Digital Computation and Programming course at Ryerson This code is from my lab course and is written in the language C